 Inflation.
 While overall inflation has increased, some of the Library's functions and services may experience unusual commodity-specific increases.
-The inflation rate at May 1, 2013 was 1.4%, and was 2.0% at April 30, 2014.
+The inflation rate at May 1, 2014 was 2.0%, and was 1.0% at April 30, 2015 over the previous year.